2025-ML-proj2/MLP_proj2_Fall_2025/README.md

 5. Run the code and submit the results.

  * Note: This code requires 2 NVIDIA T4 Tensor Core GPUs, so running on local device is not recommended.
+ * Python version inconsistency can occur errors.
+We suggest changing the version to 3.11.
  * Note: For more stable reproducibility, copy the code from here and change the certain parameters.
    * Original code: https://www.kaggle.com/code/blue0924/finetuning-test2
    * np.average weights=[0.5, 0.5, 0]